gaow/omics-bma/README.md

 # About
-`OmicsBMA` is a machinery to interrogate genomics / transcriptomics data using Bayesian Model Averaging approach.
+OmicsBMA is a machinery to interrogate genomics / transcriptomics data via Bayesian Model Averaging.

+## Author
+Gao Wang